SERG-Delft/REMLA/material/deployment_with_github/automate-the-release.md

 ## Create a Secret in the Repository

 Open the settings of your `YOURNAME/test-remla` repository on GitHub.
-In yor settings, open the page for Security » Secrets and Variables » Actions.
+In your settings, open the page for Security » Secrets and Variables » Actions.
 Now, add a *New repository secret* with the name `GH_TOKEN` and add your PAT as the content.